 All non-citizens must have a visa to enter and remain in Australia.
 The criteria for granting visas are designed to protect Australia and to select people whose travel is in Australia's interests.
-The Department’s compliance program aims to ensure that non-citizens comply with immigration laws while in Australia.
+The Department’s compliance programme aims to ensure that non-citizens comply with immigration laws while in Australia.
 It is underpinned by the provision of guidance, education, assistance and transparent information to enable people to make informed decisions about their immigration status.
 This includes encouraging the voluntary departure of people who do not have a visa permitting them to stay.
 The vast majority of travellers to Australia comply with Australian visa requirements and laws.
-Non-citizens who do not comply with Australia’s immigration laws may be actively pursued through a range of measures such as location, detention and removal of unlawful non-citizens from Australia, or the enforcement of penalties and litigation, where necessary.
+Non-citizens who do not comply with Australia’s immigration laws might be actively pursued through a range of measures such as location, detention and removal of unlawful non-citizens from Australia, or the enforcement of penalties and litigation, where necessary.

 Non-citizens must comply with their visa conditions and be aware of the date that their visa ends.
 Visa holders are expected to either leave Australia or make a new visa application before their visa ends so they remain lawful.
 If a person’s visa ends while they are still in Australia they become an unlawful non-citizen.